 1. Prepare the Mold

 The inner surface of the mold is coated with refractory material, typically between 1-1.15 mm in thickness.
 In true centrifugal casting, this coating process involves preheating the mold and then applying the ceramic slurry while the mold is spinning.
-Following this application, the coated mold is subjected to a drying and curing process, ensuring the refractory coating adheres securely to the mold surface.
+Following this application, the coated mold undergoes a drying and curing process, ensuring the refractory coating adheres securely to the mold surface.
 Cleaning the mold surface before applying the refractory coating remains a crucial step to remove any contaminants or debris that could affect the surface finish and integrity of the cast part.

 2. Pour the Molten Metal Into the Mold